exoplatform/exo-documentation/docs/LDAP.rst

     # (Default value = every minute)
     exo.idm.externalStore.queue.processing.cronExpression=0 */1 * ? * *

-By default, the user data are updated when the user login.
+By default, user data are updated when the user login.
 This can be disabled by modifying this property:

 .. code-block:: jproperties

-    # if true, update user data on login time and only when the information changes
+    # if true, update user data on login time and only when information change
     # on external store (Default: true)
     exo.idm.externalStore.update.onlogin=true